RTEMS/rtems-docs/c_user/interrupt_manager.rst

 Directives
 ==========

 This section details the interrupt manager's directives.
 A subsection is dedicated to each of this manager's directives and describes the calling sequence, related constants, usage, and status codes.

+.. _rtems_interrupt_catch:

 INTERRUPT_CATCH - Establish an ISR
 ----------------------------------